swersk/recursion/README.md

 >During this exercise, I delved deep into the concept of recursion—a technique where a function calls itself in order to solve problems.

 ## The Challenge
-For the sprint, I was tasked with reimplementing certain parts of the browser that involve recursion.
+I reemplemented certain parts of the browser that involve recursion.
 The trick?
 Not using any built-in shortcuts or functionalities that would make the problem trivial.
 This exercise reminded me of "polyfills"—a term used to describe reimplementing new browser functionalities in older browsers.

 ## What I Learned